uon-team/server/README.md

                 if(!res) {
                     // reject the upgrade
-                    return this.wsService.reject(this.upgradeContext, 403, '')
+                    return this.upgradeContext.abort(403, 'You shall not pass.')
                 }

                 // continue with the upgrade
-                return this.wsService.upgrade(this.upgradeContext)
+                return this.upgradeContext.accept(WebSocket)
                     .then((ws) => {

                         ws.on('message', (data) => {